 MQTT Broker supports Clean Session 0 and 1 for persistent and clean connections.
 The broker will honor the clean session parameter set by the MQTT client on a connection.
 When the client connects to the broker, it can request a persistent session from the broker.
 The broker stores the client’s information and the topics it has subscribed to in a message queue.
 When the client reconnects after disconnecting, the broker sends all undelivered mqtt messages in a message queue to the client.

 When a subscribing client subscribes to a topic, they can use wildcards to subscribe to multiple topics at the same time.
 Topic hints to an UTF-8 string that the broker uses to filter messages for each client connected.
 Each topic must contain at least 1 character and that the topic string permits empty spaces.When subscribing to multiple topics, you can use two wildcards: single-level and multi-level representing as [+] or [#] wildcard character.
 MQTT Broker supports both single-level [+] and multiple topic levels [#] wildcard for subscribing more MQTT topics at a time.

 MQTT Server handles both transient error and protocol violation error based on MQTT specification by closing down only the network, which causes that error and does not allow to interact with other successful clients.

 Download Bevywise MQTT Broker for free

-With the complete MQTT protocol support & MQTT Broker configuration you will develop a solution that controls & interacts with sensors / devices.
+With the complete MQTT protocol support & MQTT Broker configuration you will develop any sort of IoT applications / solutions that controls & interacts with sensors / devices.
 Dive deep into MQTT & its working with MQTT developer guide.